-Wowcher Mystery Holiday - The £99 Getaway Reviews & InfoDisclosure: This post contains affiliate links & I may earn commission if you make a purchase.
+Wowcher Mystery Holiday - The £99 Getaway Reviews & InfoDisclosure: This site contains affiliate links & commission may be earned from purchases.
 As an Amazon Associate I earn from qualifying purchases.

 Fancy Trying a Wowcher Mystery Holiday?
 The £99 Getaway that everyone's talking about!
 Find out where people ended up, real reviews & how to get it cheaper.

 A post on Twitter by user 'Liam Mcmahon' went viral recently when he told his followers about the luck he had when purchasing a 'Wowcher Mystery Holiday' - He had spent just £99 for a luxury holiday to Dubai!